Study of transport properties of a hot and dense QCD matter using a novel approximation method: Results and discussions

 The interaction of the partons with the thermal medium gives rise to a certain mass known as the thermal mass or the quasiparticle mass.
 Within the framework of the quasiparticle model, we may see QGP as a system of massive noninteracting quasiparticles.
 The quasiparticle quark-gluon plasma (qQGP) model is a commonly employed framework to explain the collective properties of the QGP medium.
 The quasiparticle masses of particles in a dense thermal medium rely on both temperature and chemical potential.
 For a dense QCD medium, the thermal masses (squared) of quark and gluon up to one-loop are given \cite{Braaten:1991gm, Peshier:2002ww} by

 respectively, with $g=(4\pi\alpha_s)^{{1}/{2}}$, where the expression of $\alpha_s$ is given in eq. \eqref{ww2}.
 It can be seen from eq. \eqref{ww2} that, $\alpha_s$ depends on both temperature and chemical potential.
-In this work, we have used $\mu_f=\mu=0.04$ GeV.
+In this work, we have used $\mu_f=\mu=0.04$ GeV, corroborating consistency with the theoretical predictions and experimental data \cite{Abelev:PRC79'2009,Bazavov:PRL109'2012,Roland:PPNP77'2014,arXiv:1502.02730}.
+The chosen value of the chemical potential is utilized to approximate realistic conditions in highly energetic heavy ion collisions, ensuring the numerical stability in the calculations.
 The accessible energy scales for a thermal QCD medium are related to the temperature, quark mass and chemical potential.
 The QGP phase, which is made up of light quarks, light antiquarks and gluons, has a temperature high enough to reach the maximum energy scale.
 The hard thermal loop (HTL) perturbation theory is one of the effective theories that is applied to tackle the divergences that arise in the computation of the QCD thermodynamic observables, the transport coefficients and the amplitudes in the high temperature regime.

 In this section, the charge and the heat transport coefficients are investigated with the thermal masses as given in equations (\ref{N}) and (\ref{G.M.}).
 In the novel RTA and the novel BGK models, quantities $A$ and $\bar{A}$ appear in the denominators of the electrical conductivity and the thermal conductivity expressions.
 Thus the knowledge on the variations of these quantities with temperature and momentum is important to understand the variations of the conductivities.
 In figures \ref{1f} and \ref{1fA.P.}, we have plotted $A$ and $\bar{A}$ for the momentum-dependent relaxation time ($\gamma=0.5$) and for the momentum-independent relaxation time ($\gamma=0$), respectively.
 We have found decreasing trends of $A$ and $\bar{A}$ with the increase of temperature (figures \ref{1f1} and \ref{1f1A.P.}) and their increasing trends with the increase of momentum (figures \ref{1f2} and \ref{1f2A.P.}).
 In both the cases, it is observed that the momentum dependence of the relaxation time enhances both $A$ and $\bar{A}$.
 Thus, through the effects of the momentum-dependent relaxation time on $A$ and $\bar{A}$, it is possible to comprehend how the momentum-dependent relaxation time would modulate the transport coefficients.